Concepts

 - What data type does

-return? - What data type does
+__iter__return? - What data type does

-return? - Is a generator an iterable or an iterator?
+__next__return? - Is a generator an iterable or an iterator?

 - What keyword in the body of a function makes that function return a generator object?